Zoom on the Generac GP6500

-Since the generator weighs 172 lbs, it will be incredibly difficult to manually lift it and transport it, even though it is technically considered to 'be portable' (in the sense that it is movable).
-However, its challenging mobility is solved by its wheel kit (⌀9.5") and its folding handle, which will ease its displacement, once it is on the floor.
+As the generator's weight is 172 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
+Nevertheless, it can still be moved quite conveniently with the help of its wheel kit (⌀9.5") and its folding handle, which will ease its displacement, once it is on the floor.

 From a security standpoint, the product offers an overload protection (circuit breaker) and an automatic low oil shut-off, allowing you to use it with a peace of mind.

 The GP6500 also benefits from Generac’s COsense® carbon monoxide monitoring.
 This technology senses and manages CO output and shuts down the unit when necessary, to minitgate CO poisoning.
 It’s a welcomed additional security feature, but don’t forget to always take your generator outside (opens in a new tab).

 While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Generac GP6500, the following accessories are also included: funnel and oil.

 The Generac GP6500 is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.

 However, it features a spark arrestor, which makes it suitable for use in forested areas.